Colonial America Unit Study American Girl Felicity Fields of Daisies

 FREE anywhere there is internet access !
 You don’t need any extra books for this unit.
 However, there are so many wonderful books that you could add to these studies, please by all means use as many as you have access to. 🙂

-Remember to check out my favorite books for each of the unit studies HERE
+Remember to check out my favorite books for each of the unit studies Books & Resources For American History.

 If you decide to purchase any of these extra books, I would appreciate it greatly if you could click directly from my links.
 Amazon will pay me a small commission for it, and it will NOT cost you anything additional.
 Thanks everyone!